Tenant Manual for printing (may not be totally current)

 The Captain Morse House is one of the finest examples of the Whaling Captain’s home in existence today.
 This is an old house built in a bygone time and so requires special care.
 Even though this manual is quite detailed and mentions a lot of dos and don’ts they are all designed to help you enjoy the Captain Morse House and your Island experience.

 Before Arrival – The house is accessed by a keypad lock on the back kitchen door.
 You will need a) door keypad code b) alarm code (usually the same) and c) security word before you go into the house.
-This is emailed separately before you arrive – it is called the “Welcome-Letter-Captain-Morse-House.pdf”
+This is detailed on a password protected webpage HERE.
+Please see the welcome letter for a summary of the information “5_Welcome-Letter-Captain-Morse-House.pdf”